TL;DR

 Measuring Marketing ROI through User Behavior Insights

 While simple in concept, accurately measuring marketing ROI can prove difficult.
-Minor data issues like sampling bias and limitations around attribution modeling can skew the analysis.
+Minor data issues, such as sampling bias and limitations in attribution modeling, can skew the analysis.
 User behavior insights help bypass these pitfalls through the ubiquity of data while providing metrics directly linked to marketing goals.

 Key Performance Indicators (KPIs) linked to user behavior